Şeyh Gâlib

-Galib Mehmed Esad Dede, known as Sheikh Galib (1757 – 3 January 1798), was a Turkish divan literature poet and mystic.
+Galib Mehmed Esad Dede, known as Sheikh Galib (1757 – 3 January 1799), was a Turkish divan literature poet and mystic.

 Biography

-His real name is Mehmed.
-He used the pseudonym Es'ad given by his teacher Hodja Neş'et, from whom he learned a lot by participating in literary conversations, until 1784 (Ergun 1932: 7), and then he took the pseudonym Gâlib.
+His real name was Mehmed.
+He used the pseudonym Es'ad given by his teacher Hodja Neş'et, from whom he learned a lot by participating in literary conversations, until 1784, and then he took the pseudonym Gâlib.
 He was appointed as the sheik of the Galata Mevlevi Lodge on 9 June 1791.
 Galib Mehmed Esad Dede died in 1798 and was buried in the tomb in the courtyard.